phoenixzhao7/Graphic-Design-Portfolio/README.md

 # Phoenix Zhao — Graphic Design Portfolio

 Greetings!
-This repository showcases the digital illustrations I've worked on in an interactive website.
-Each display includes a picture and a description of the purpose.
+This repository showcases the digital illustrations I've worked on in the past for various clubs, organizations, and other creative endeavors.
+My interactive website includes an image display and a short caption for each project.

 ## License